 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 The sight of an endangered black rhino nursing is not something I ever expected to see.
-But one special night in Namibia changed all that.
+But one special night while camping in Etosha, Namibia changed all that.

 I had seen white rhinos before but this was my first time seeing the rare and reclusive black rhino.
 To make it even more exciting, there was a third rhino at the scene prompting a lot of interesting rhino behavior.
 We even got to hears some bizarre black rhino vocalizations!

 It was our second to last night at Etosha National Park in Namibia and we were spending the last two days camping at Okaukuejo.
 If you are familiar with Etosha, you know that this is probably the most famous waterhole in Namibia.
 It is set on one side of the campground that goes by the same name and it is floodlit at night.
 Visitors sit on the benches surrounding the waterhole 24 hours a day and watch the wildlife spectacle.